 You could be an experienced volunteer who already gives several hours a week.
 Or you could be thinking about volunteering for the first time.

 You don't need any qualifications to come on a course.

 Why you should get a Volunteer Passport

-It demonstrates commitment, enthusiasm, awareness and the skills needed to volunteer
+It shows that you have the commitment, enthusiasm and skills needed to volunteer.